deepset-ai/haystack-demos/qdrant_indexing/README.md

 - `qdrant_indexing`: This pipeline is used to **index** documents into Qdrant.
 - `qdrant_query`: This pipeline is used to **query** documents from Qdrant.

-They will be automatically loaded by Hayhooks when it starts.
+They will be automatically loaded by Hayhooks when the server starts.

 ## Build and run the containers